Regional sports network: FanDuel Sports Network

-On February 15, 2023, Diamond Sports Group, the parent company of Bally Sports, failed to make a $140M interest payment, instead opting for a 30-day grace period to make the payment.
+On February 15, 2023, Diamond Sports Group (later Main Street Sports Group), the parent company of Bally Sports, failed to make a $140M interest payment, instead opting for a 30-day grace period to make the payment.
 During this grace period, Diamond Sports also missed a rights payment to the Arizona Diamondbacks.
 On March 14, 2023, Diamond Sports filed for Chapter 11 bankruptcy.
 In October 2023, following the loss of airing Phoenix Suns and Arizona Diamondbacks games during the year, Bally Sports Arizona dropped coverage of the Arizona Coyotes during the preseason, which subsequently led to Bally Sports Arizona being the first Bally Sports-related regional sports network to shut down.
 In October 2024, the networks were renamed again to FanDuel Sports Network, as part of an agreement with online gambling company FanDuel.

+In February 2026, FanDuel Sports Network lost the rights to all nine of the MLB clubs it had broadcast, after failing to make payments on time.
+Seven of these teams (the Cincinnati Reds, Kansas City Royals, Miami Marlins, Milwaukee Brewers, St. Louis Cardinals, Tampa Bay Rays, and Detroit Tigers) moved to distribute their games via MLB Local Media; a distribution deal was also reached for the Detroit Tigers' sister NHL team, the Detroit Red Wings.
+The Atlanta Braves announced an in-house direct-to-distributor broadcasting operation known as BravesVision, while the Los Angeles Angels reportedly reached an agreement to buy out FanDuel Sports Network West from Main Street.
+Later that month, Main Street Sports Group issued WARN Act notifications indicating that it would begin laying off employees and permanently closing offices starting in the middle of April.
+The final RSNs under Main Street Sports Group stopped broadcasting major league sports on April 30, 2026, after the first round of that year's NHL playoffs.
+Main Street Sports Group would end up suing Comcast and Charter in August 2026, alleging that the two providers had underpaid for the channels by terminating their broadcast agreements after the end of the previous season's NBA and NHL playoffs.

 NBC Sports Regional Networks

 Cable conglomerate Comcast began creating Comcast SportsNet (CSN) after their March 1996 purchase of a 66% stake in Philadelphia-based event organizer Spectacor, which owned the Flyers and 76ers.
 Comcast SportsNet Philadelphia, the first CSN channel, launched on October 1, 1997.
 CSN purchased a small number of RSNs previously owned by Fox Sports Networks, and acquired the local rights to professional teams that FSN regional networks carried.
 In two markets, the latter situation resulted in Fox Sports shutting down their networks.

 Comcast's 2011 acquisition of NBC Universal allowed the networks to be merged into its NBC Sports division.
 In April 2017, Comcast SportsNet's California and Bay Area networks were rebranded under the NBC Sports brand; NBC Sports Regional Networks adopted the "NBC Sports" moniker on its other regional channels on October 2, 2017.